-Truly, our hope is that simple principles like this one inspires you to both teach your kids more about finances, and to actually model good financial behavior for them as they get older.
+Truly, our hope is that simple principles like this rule of 72 inspire you to both teach your kids more about finances, and to actually model good financial behavior for them as they get older.

 Do you know any simple financial principle that you want your kids to learn from an early age?
 Let us know, we will love to hear from you!! drop us a note or two.